aggggha/krea-zola-theme/content/blog/welcome-to-krea.md

 ![Some random image from unsplash](https://source.unsplash.com/random/800x480)

 or, you can insert using HTML tag as usual.
-Even more, you can customise how it looks on this page using class `.expanded`, `.small` or `.wrapped`.
+Even more, you can customize how it looks on this page using `.expanded`, `.small` or `.wrapped` class.
 That first image is default sizing for image.

 <img src="https://source.unsplash.com/random/800x480" alt="Using .expanded class" class="expanded" />